Forensic Audit and Case Studies

 Large corporate frauds is no more a new phenomenon for the finance world.
-In 2009, when India witnessed the Satyam, Forensic Audit profession was in nascent stage.
+In 2009, when India witnessed the Satyam, Forensic Audit profession was in a nascent stage.
 But with the changing time forensic auditing has evolved.

 What is Forensic Audit ?